 5. East of Eden (1955)

 While James Dean only graced us with three film roles during his brief but memorable lifetime, East of Eden happens to be my favorite.
-Adapted for the screen from the John Steinbeck novel, this film is a particularly poignant portrayal for Dean, as his character vies for the affection of this father and seeks truth all around him.
+Adapted for the screen from the John Steinbeck novel, this film is a particularly poignant portrayal for Dean, as his character vies for the affection of this father and seeks truth.
 The development of his relationship with Abra, played by Julie Harris, is also sweet to behold.
-The film is beautifully photographed and has the power to resonate emotionally with viewers as Dean’s character experiences various successes and painful setbacks throughout his journey.
+The film is beautifully photographed and has the power to resonate emotionally with viewers as Dean’s character experiences various successes and setbacks throughout his journey.

 Honorable Mention: It Should Happen to You (1954)

 I can’t forget about Judy Holliday and the many fun roles she had during this decade.
 It Should Happen to You is one of my favorites because of the cast, featuring not only Peter Lawford but also Jack Lemmon in his film debut.
 While Holliday’s character is central to the story and brimming with witty lines, Lemmon’s character grounds her in a way that allows the two characters to shine.
 Furthermore, the on-screen chemistry between Holliday and Lemmon–particularly during their brief piano duet–is absolutely charming.
 When you see this film, you know that you are seeing two acting greats at work with their own special characteristics and mannerisms that made them so enjoyable.

 While these are my top choices of the decade, there are, of course, a wide range of films from this time that are worth celebrating.
 Check out the contributions and picks of other bloggers here.